Gary Allen Cunningham Conservation Award

 What you need to know about Gary

-For half a century, Gary Cunningham lead the way for conservation in the Puget Sound region.
+For half a century, Gary Cunningham led the way for conservation in the Puget Sound region.
 In 1969, Gary was a founding member of Hood Canal Environmental Council, and served on the board of this all-volunteer group for 48 years.
 In 1989, Gary founded Kitsap Land Trust, one of the four all-volunteer land trusts that merged to form Great Peninsula Conservancy in 2000.
 Gary led the merger with the goal of pooling resources to hire staff and to ensure the sustainability of the organization.
 In addition to serving as GPC’s first President, Gary also served terms as Vice President, Secretary, Treasurer, and additionally, as a pro bono attorney for GPC for 15 years.
 Assisting in everything from real estate transactions, to negotiating and preparing conservation easements, it is impossible to tell the story of GPC without Gary as a key player.
 In addition to his gifts of time and creative vision, Gary and his wife Marilyn have also made significant financial contributions to GPC over many years.
-Despite his battle with ALS, Gary continued to serve GPC as a member of the Conservation Committee until his passing on
+Despite his battle with ALS, Gary continued to serve GPC as a member of the Conservation Committee until his passing in the summer of 2020.

 A new decade demands a new name for GPC’s Conservation Award